dccuchile/wefe/doc/user_guide_mitigation.rst

 Hard Debias
 -----------

-This method allows to reduce the bias of an embedding model through geometric operations between embeddings.
-This method is binary because it only allows 2 classes of the same bias criterion, such as male or female.
+This method allow reducing the bias of an embedding model through geometric operations between embeddings.
+This method is binary because it only allows two classes of the same bias criterion, such as male or female.

 The main idea of this method is:

-1. **Identify a bias subspace through the defining sets.** In the case of gender, these could be e.g. \ ``{'woman', 'man'}, {'she', 'he'}, ...``
+1. **Identify a bias subspace through the defining sets.** In the case of gender, these could be e.g., \ ``{'woman', 'man'}, {'she', 'he'}, ...``

 2. **Neutralize the bias subspace on the embeddings that should not be biased.**